Japanese Patterns of Design

 This post is about where real Japanese food lovers go.
 It largely owes to our dear friend who lives in Tokyo, so he knows the real deal.

-He has a clear standard when it comes to choosing the best restaurants according to the occasion.
+He has a clear standard for choosing the best restaurants according to the occasion.

-It’s normal when you go to up-scale restaurants you get something really good.
+It’s normal to get something delicious when you go to up-scale restaurants.
 It’s good, though.
 However, there’s no surprise or ‘bargain-feeling’.

-When you go to some restaurants with a reasonable price and you find their food excellent that’s the time you got that great feeling.
+When you go to some restaurants with a reasonable price and find their food excellent, that’s the time you get that great feeling.

-The best Tokyo food made us realize how extremely delicious they are and appreciate the fact we could enjoy them.
+The best Tokyo food made us realize how incredibly delicious they are and appreciate the fact we could enjoy them.

 Aburi Shimizu Sohonten